aurbano/aurbano.eu/content/post/2020-02-08-procedural-maps.md

 {{< resourceFigure "posts/procedural-maps/img/3d-terrain.png" "3D elevation mapped from noise" >}}

-In 2D though we can only play with colors.
-A naive approach would be to define some color stops for each noise value we'd get something that wouldn't look realistic.
-So let's say we normalize our noise to output values in the range [0, 100], we could apply the following color map:
+In 2D we can only play with colors though.
+A naive approach would be to define some color stops for each noise value, so let's say we normalize our noise to output values in the range [0, 100] and then apply the following color map:

 * <span style="color: #0a90d8">Water</span> < 20
 * <span style="color: #cea244">Sand</span> < 22